rungulus/Bucket/README.md

 # Bucket

-brainrot for [at least 5 dollars]! this repo will help you make your own GPT model based on messages from your discord server, eventually you can use it with a discord bot!

-## installation
-you need python and node.js! i'm really dumb and pip wasnt working so deal with it!

-once you got that, just clone this repo and follow the steps below

-## usage
-this project is seprated into 4 steps!

-### preparation
-- to start you'll need discordchatexporter: https://github.com/Tyrrrz/DiscordChatExporter

-- choose the channel you want to use for the training data, make sure to download it as `json`. this will probably take a while!

-  - (you may want to set a partition limit, most editors will get upset about 10gb json files lol) (i used 10mb)

-- once you have your json files, make a folder called `dirty-data` in the `preparation` folder, and put all the json files in there

-- run either `jsoncleaner.py` or `jsoncleaner2.py` (they work slightly differently!) - they will output to the same file, appending if nessecary, be careful!

-  - (use `jsoncleaner-chatcompletion.py` if you wanna use gpt3 models)

-### training

-yeah theres a folder for it, but i would just use openai's web ui: https://platform.openai.com/finetune/

-you can use whatever model you want, but gpt3 will only work if you used the `jsoncleaner-chatcompletion.py` script

-**you will have to pay openai at least $5 to continue past this point**

-training will also take a while, and will run you about 5 cents per 50,000 tokens or so? im not doing the math!
-### validation
-the fun bit!

-- rename `config.sample.json` to `config.json` and enter your API Key and your Model ID into the specified fields

-- open a terminal/command prompt in the validation folder and run `node chatbot.js`

-- you can now chat with the bot you made! make sure it's a bit normal, and retrain your model as needed.

-### discord bot

-#### Bucket will want to say slurs after a while.
-I'm working on a filter solution, but in the future we will need a better way to filter them out from OpenAI's data.

-- rename `config.sample.json` to `config.json` and enter your Discord API key, and your OpenAI API Key & Model ID into the fields

-  - also enter an amount of tokens, typically ~15 is best

-- open a terminal/command prompt in the validation folder and run `node index.js`

-it should get everything it needs, if not do `npm install discord.js node-fetch`

-## why are you calling this bucket

-seemed funny, idk! bucket of crap maybe
+A GPT discord bot that uses your own server for training data.
+This repo is to help you build that bot.

+*Please note: this is a really dumb idea usually*

+## Why'd you name it Bucket?
+seemed funny.

+# Getting Started

+## Step 0 - Stuff you need
+You will need:
+- Python
+- Node.JS
+- (at least) 5 dollars

+## Step 1 - Prep
+  1. To get started, you'll need chat data.
+Use DiscordChatExporter: https://github.com/Tyrrrz/DiscordChatExporter

+  2. In DiscordChatExporter, choose the channel you want to use for the training data, make sure to download it as `json`.
+This will probably take a while.

+ You will probably want to set a partition limit!
+I used `10mb`.

+  3. Once you have your json files, make a folder called `dirty-data` in the `preparation` folder, and put all the json files in there.

+  4. Run any of the python scripts in the `preparation` folder, they work slightly differently.
+If you want to use GPT3 models, you can only use `jsoncleaner-chatcompletion.py`.

+They do write to the same file, so use caution.

+## Step 2 - Training
+**This step will cost you at least $5**

+There *is* a script in the training folder, but I would just use the web ui for this: https://platform.openai.com/finetune/

+You can use whichever model you want, if you *didn't* use `jsoncleaner-chatcompletion.py` you won't be able to use any GPT3+ models.

+Training will also take a while, especially if you've given it a lot of data.

+## Step 3 - Validation

+1. Rename `config.sample.json` to `config.json` and enter your API Key and your Model ID into the specified fields

+2. Also, specify your token amount if you want, this controls how long the messages that the bot replies with are.

+3. Open a terminal/command prompt in the validation folder and run `node chatbot.js`

+4. You can now chat with the bot you made!
+Make sure it's a bit normal, and retrain your model as needed.

+## Step 4 - Releasing it into the wild (Discord)

+### Bucket will want to say slurs after a while.
+There's a filter in place which should block most if not all of them, but in the future we will need a better way to filter them out from OpenAI's data.

+1. Rename `config.sample.json` to `config.json` and enter your Discord API key, OpenAI API Key, and Fine Tuned Model ID.

+2. Open a terminal/command prompt in the validation folder and run `node index.js`

+If you're having issues with the bot, make sure the dependencies are installed by running `npm install discord.js node-fetch`

+## That's all!
+If you see an issue, or want to make an improvement please feel free!